e-e/google-image-search/README.md

 Within your code call the module with the following parameters

 1. Search Term
-2. Callback function (will be called once results are ready)
-3. ID number of result you want to offset from
+2. ID number of result you want to offset from
-4. Number of results you want (between 1-10 inclusive)
+3. Number of results you want (between 1-10 inclusive)

 ## Example